 In January 2023, the Fresno-Madera Continuum of Care (FMCoC) conducted its annual Homeless Census and Survey Point-in-Time (PIT) Report, which estimated 3,207 individuals experiencing homelessness in the city of Fresno (71.4 percent) out of 4,493 persons experiencing homelessness throughout the entire Continuum of Care area (both Fresno and Madera Counties).
 Of that number, 1,388 persons were sheltered and 1,819 were unsheltered.
 Between 2022 and 2023, the total number of people experiencing homelessness in the city decreased by 5.6 percent, although the number of people unsheltered increased by 7.3 percent.
-Based on Fresno's quarterly tally, those experiencing unsheltered homelessness are living in all parts of the city, with a modest concentration in downtown Fresnoand Southern Blackstone Corridor areas, where approximately 175 people are living.
+Based on Fresno's quarterly tally, those experiencing unsheltered homelessness are living in all parts of the city, with a modest concentration in downtown Fresno and Southern Blackstone Corridor areas, where approximately 175 people are living.
 Generally, the unhoused population tends to be more concentrated in areas where they can more easily access services and public transportation.
+Figure 1E-3.33 shows generally where unsheltered camping areas exist in the city, along with supportive infrastructure (i.e., mobile showers, shelters, and transit) that exists nearby and in the city.
 The main service providers for people experiencing homelessness in the city are in the central core of the city while north Fresno and the fringe neighborhoods have fewer services available.